remla23-team01/lib/README.md

 # lib
-Small library that can be used to return a version.
-The workflow updates an npm package found at [NPM](https://www.npmjs.com/package/@remla23-team01/lib?activeTab=versions)
+Small python library that contains functions that are shared between the model-training and model-service.